 It is rectangular in shape indicating an equal distribution of individuals across all age groups.
 A slight tapering at the highest denotes more death occurring among the older people, which is natural.
 A stable birth rate indicates the utilization of contraception measures.

-1. What is population growth and why is its study important?
+1. What is population growth in biology?